saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Vacuum
 - Vacuum is found in the laundry.
 - Use batteries in the laundry.
 These batteries can be charged if needed.
-Batteries and charger is found on top of the washing machine.
+- Batteries and charger are found on top of the washing machine but there should already be a charged battery in the vacuum.

 ## Bathroom